kakserpom/php-sqlx-rs/README.md

 ## Features

-- Optional persistent connections (with connection pooling)
 - AST-based SQL augmentation (e.g., conditional blocks)
 - Named parameters with `$param`, `:param`, or positional `:1` syntax
 - Automatic result conversion to PHP arrays or objects
+- Painless `IN (?)` clause expansion
+- Safe and robust `ORDER BY`
 - Native JSON and bigint support
-- Painless `IN (?)` clause expansion
+- Optional persistent connections (with connection pooling)

 ---